Li Shanchang: Biography

 Li was a marginal figure in Dingyuan County until his recruitment by the Emperor Hongwu, who was passing through the area with his army.
 Li discussed history with him, namely, the qualities of the founding Han Emperor Gaozu of Han, and the emperor invited Li to take over the secretarial and managerial duties of his field command.
 He proved able and energetic, often staying behind to transfer army provisions.
 He was given first rank among officers with the titles of Left Grand Councilor and "Duke of Han".
 Comparisons between the Emperor Hongwu and Gaozu became a theme of the Ming Court and its historians.

 One history holds that, after the navy in Chaohu surrendered to the emperor, Li urged ferrying the soldiers to capture the southern area of the Yangtze River.
 Then Li gave an advance notice to prevent the army from violating the military discipline.
 The duplicates of his notice were plastered everywhere in the occupied city, Taiping.
 Consequently, the troops garrisoned there in an orderly fashion.

 The emperor asked Li to assume responsibility for administrative affairs in 1353, granting him overall institutional authority long before legal codification work started.
 Li's petitioning Emperor Hongwu to eliminate collective prosecution reportedly initiated the drafting.
 Hongwu ordered Li and others to create the basic law code in 1367, appointing him Left Councilor and chief legislator in a commission of 30 ministers.

 Hongwu noted that the Tang dynasty and Song dynasty had fully developed criminal statutes, ignored by the Yuan dynasty.
 Li memorialized that all previous codes were based on the Han code, synthesized under the Tang, and based their institutions on the Tang Code.
 Emphasizing the importance of simplicity and clarity, he mandated that it be concise and intelligible.

 Following the drafting of the code, Li personally oversaw any new stipulations, including a system of fixed statutes made to combat corruption.
 He joined with Hu Weiyong against Yang Xian, another chancellor.
-Their efforts contributed to Yang's death, making Li the most powerful figure next to the emperor at the court in 1370.
-He quarreled with the great classical scholar Liu Bowen, causing the latter to resign from public office.
+Their efforts contributed to Yang's death, making Li the most powerful figure in the court next to the emperor in 1370.
+He quarreled with the great classical scholar Liu Bowen, causing Liu to resign from public office.